Neural-Sorcerer/3DDFA/README.md

     Save visualization result to samples/test1_3DDFA.jpg
     ```

     Because `test1.jpg` has two faces, there are two `.ply` and `.obj` files (can be rendered by Meshlab or Microsoft 3D Builder) predicted.
 Depth, PNCC, PAF and pose estimation are all set true by default.
-Please run `python3 main.py -h` or review the code for more details.
+Please run `python main.py -h` or review the code for more details.

     The 68 landmarks visualization result `samples/test1_3DDFA.jpg` and pose estimation result `samples/test1_pose.jpg` are shown below: